Building consents are consents to carry out building work, and are issued by a building consent authority such as

 Note: For single household unit this section only applies if you have a cable car.

 Amendments to building consents must be made before the work is done.
 This application can be made by completing the Building Consent Amendment Form 2.

 It is required that you to "cloud" the area of the work being altered to speed up processing times.

 Minor variations are small changes that can usually be approved by the inspector onsite.
 It is in you/your builder’s best interest to raise these with the inspector as soon as possible.
 You may need to provide drawings etc. showing what the minor variation is.
 Council don’t have an application form for minor variations.
 To submit a minor variation at any stage during the consent process please contact the Duty Building Technician.

 This section provides further guidance to help assist the building consent process.

 Having a design and building professionals is the key to enjoying a smooth building consent process.

 Think about suitability, as well as the ongoing costs associated with maintenance and replacement of products and systems.
 Are the products/systems ‘tried and true’, or do you want to use ones that are innovative?
-If you want to use innovative products, ask your designer what he/she knows about these products and ask your builder/tradesperson if they have used them before.
+If you want to use innovative products, ask your designer what they know about these products and ask your builder/tradesperson if they have used them before.